 A near-new Coles-anchored retail complex in Melbourne’s north is selling for the second time in less than three years.

-The Coburg North Village Shopping Centre hit the market in late January.
+Coburg North Village Shopping Centre hit the market in late January.

 Coburg North is about 11 kilometres from the CBD.

-On a Commercial 1 zoned land opposite the suburb’s train station, this block has longer-term high-density residential redevelopment potential.
+On a Commercial 1 zoned site opposite the suburb’s train station, it longer-term high-density residential redevelopment potential.